How to Substitute White Wine in Cooking

-Next: Grab a bottle of dry red wine for under $30!
-Check our list here!
+Next: Grab an amazing bottle of dry red wine for under $30!
+Don't miss our recommendations!

 In an emergency and if you don’t happen to have any of the above ingredients to hand in your kitchen cabinets, you can just use water from your faucet to replace the white wine in your recipe.